Get a property report and suburb profile for any property in Sheldon

 Sheldon demographics

-Sheldon, located in the Redland City region of Queensland, is a serene suburb known for its spacious properties and natural surroundings.
-With a population of 1,762, Sheldon offers a peaceful lifestyle away from the hustle and bustle of city life.
-The median age of 47 indicates a mature community, with many residents likely enjoying the tranquility and privacy that the suburb provides.
+Sheldon, located in the Redland City area of Queensland, is a serene suburb known for its spacious properties and natural surroundings.
+With a population of 1,762, Sheldon offers a peaceful lifestyle away from the hustle and bustle of city life, making it an attractive choice for families and retirees.
+The median age of 47 reflects a mature community, with many residents enjoying the tranquility and privacy that the suburb provides.

 Sheldon infrastructure, key developments and investment opportunities